80 - The Downward Spiral Reaches Rock Bottom

 March 21 - Nº 80 Judges 17 – 21

-Do you see life “through your own eyes” or through the eyes of the one who made you?
-Do you make decisions on your own, or do you look for God’s spiritual insights?
-If we only see life through our limited lenses, we are likely to surround ourselves with shady friends who will lead us astray.
+How is your eyesight?
+Do you make decisions based on what you see with your own eyes, or do you look for God’s spiritual insights?
+If we only see life through our own distorted lenses, we are likely to surround ourselves with shady friends who will lead us into darker and darker places.